What To Pack For A 3-Month healthcare Job

-What To Pack For A 3-Month Travel Contract: A Checklist For Allied Health Pros On The Go
+A Checklist For Healthcare Pros On The Go

-Feeling overwhelmed?
 Check out Your Travel Allied Healthcare Guide first, and then come back for the checklist!

 First Things First: The “First 24 Hours” Box

-Before we dive into categories, let’s talk about one of the most helpful packing hacks for a travel healthcare assignment:
+Before we dive into categories, let’s talk about one of the most helpful packing hacks for a travel healthcare assignment: Pack a box (or bag) that holds everything you’ll need for your first 24 hours.

 This should be the first thing you unpack and might include:

-• Bedding (sheets, blanket, pillow)
+• Bedding (sheets, blanket, pillow if your housing doesn't provide them)

 • Pajamas & a change of clothes